AdaCore/gnatstudio/docs/users_guide/extending.rst

 to what Emacs uses (such as :kbd:`Ctrl-x` followed by :kbd:`Ctrl-k`).
 To register such key bindings, press the :guilabel:`Grab` button and type the shortcut.
-Recording of the key binding stops shortly after you pressed the last key.
+Recording of the key binding stops shortly after you press the last key.

 If you define complex shortcuts for menus, they will not appear next to the menu name when you select it with the mouse due to technical limitations in